Pozareport.si: The Baričević "Bullmastiff Affair"

 On February 2, 2010, media reported a respected medical doctor named Saša Baričević, who regularly treated country's elite including government ministers, was killed by his own dogs.
-The three Bullmastiffs were well-known to Slovenian public from events a few years earlier, when they attacked and severely injured a bypasser on a street.
+The three Bullmastiffs were well known to Slovenian public from events a few years earlier, when they attacked and severely injured a bypasser on a street.
 Although at that time the dogs were at first determined to be too dangerous to be kept alive, the Administrative Court, with judge Boštan Zalar, the brother of a minister of justice Aleš Zalar, ruled that the dogs should be returned to Baričević.

 On February 5, 2010, Požareport published an article that the police officers found a dildo with a condom near Baričević's dead body.
 According to Požareport, the article was viewed more than a million times, which makes it the most read article in the history of Slovenia.
 This claim has not been disputed.

 The article published a crime scene photo, secretly taken by a police officer, showing a mutilated human body, a plastic penis nearby, and an alive dog, which was visibly bloody around its anus.
 It also published numerous details, leaked from the police investigation, including the Baričević's last words, when the police found him naked and still alive.
-The article also stated that for decades Saša Baričević had been a transgendered female.
+The article also stated that for decades Saša Baričević had been a transgender female.
 In subsequent weeks, the police carried out internal investigation to find a person who leaked the crime scene photographs to Požareport.
 In several subsequent articles, Požareport described the friendship between Saša Baričević and Minister of interior Katarina Kresal and her domestic partner attorney Miro Senica.
 Articles suspected that there was another person in a garage besides Baričević's dogs.
 The morning after the tragedy, Minister of Interior unexpectedly did not appear at the weekly government meeting, she reported that she was skiing in St. Moritz, Switzerland, and a few days later she appeared with a bound on her arm.
 Media published photos from the crime scene of the morning after the Baričević's death, showing Ministry of Agriculture State Secretary Sonja Bukovec crying and hugging sister of Baričević.
 In the parliament, a motion of no confidence (called interpellation in Slovenia) was initiated against the Minister of Agriculture Milan Pogačnik for numerous irregularities in the events related to Baričević's dogs and the minister resigned.
 DNA of all three dogs was found on the condom.